 Wenns has got some cultural sights to offer, the first one is the "Platzhaus" house in the centre.
 Between 1576 and 1608, it was completely painted and assigned to the village advocate and judge of the valley.
 The oldest crib construction association of Tyrol, founded in 1860, can also be found in Wenns, as well as the most ancient farm of Tyrol - as ascertained by the University of Innsbruck.
 This Stamserhaus, 700 years old, houses the Local and Crib Museum today.

-In summer excursions into the fascinating world of mountains are particularly popular.
-A very special destination is the burnt offering site at the Piller saddle (1,558 m asl).
-This is where in the Bronze Age animals were sacrificed to the gods.
-A hill with a diameter of 15 x 12 metres emerged, which is 2.5 metres high.
-Today this hill can be visited on certain days of the week.
-By the way: the prehistoric findings of the sacrifice site are exhibited in the museum of Fliess!
-Children up to 14 years, however, are going to feel at ease in the “Pitzi’s Children’s Club”, where in summertime children’s entertainment is offered.
-In winter, from Wenns you can easily reach the famous skiing areas of the valley, such as the whole-year round skiing area at the Pitztal Glacier (30 km from Wenns), as well as the Hochzeiger skiing area (10 km from Wenns).
-A ski and toboggan shuttle service comfortably takes you there.
+In summer, excursions into the fascinating world of mountains are particularly popular.
+A very special destination is the burnt offering site at the Piller Saddle (1,558 m a.s.l.).
+This is where in the Bronze Age animals were sacrificed to the gods - it was in use up until the Iron Age.
+A hill with a diameter of 15 x 12 metres emerged, which today can be visited on certain days of the week.
+The prehistoric findings of the sacrifice site are exhibited in the Archaeological Museum Fliess.